IbcAlpha/IBC/README.md

 [contributor guidelines](CONTRIBUTING.md), and send us a [pull request](../../pulls).

-We also thank past contributors to the IBController project from which TwsAutomater was forked: Richard King, Steven Kearns, Ken Geis, Ben Alex and Shane Castle.
+We also thank past contributors to the IBController project from which IBC was forked: Richard King, Steven Kearns, Ken Geis, Ben Alex and Shane Castle.

 License
 -------
-TwsAutomater is licensed under the
+IBC is licensed under the
 [GNU General Public License](http://www.gnu.org/licenses/gpl.html) version 3.